 Studying in Italy is an extraordinary experience, unique to every individual.

-Everyone has its own background, aspirations and expectations, which will make this adventure so exclusive.
+Everyone has their own background, aspirations and expectations, which will make this adventure so unique.

 No how-to list will ever be long enough to include everything you might need to know while abroad.
 However, a great how-to list (such as this one) will prompt your ability to solve upcoming matters, or anticipate future issues.
 Moreover, it will help you process and use the information and advice you will be receiving every day while studying in Italy.